acyeh-lab/ST/Singular/README.md

 sbatch plot_meanQS_confidence.sh /fh/fast/hill_g/Albert/scSeq_ST_Analyses/Singular_Pilot_2025/data/Run1_raw/Gut/g4-012-054-FC2-L001_5WtNECt2qiMdhgeK/customer_output/B01
 ```
 - We look at whether the .parquet file is dispensible for the g4x load:
 - PENDING 46281287 - run after renaming .parquet file - Seems to work; we will probably need to make a separate folder with all original parquet files.
-- PENDING 46292287 - run after deleting .parquest file
+- PENDING 46292287 - run after deleting .parquet file - still sems to work.
+- PENDING 46294868 - run after deleting transcript_table.csv.gz - doesn't work anymore.
+Missing "points" and "tables" folder in the .zarr output.
+We can now try deleting the .csv.gz but keeping the parquet.
+- PENDING 46296543 - Deleted .csv.gz by kept .parquet - still missing "points" and "tables" in the .zarr file
+- TRY running with everything back in
+- ** Conclusion - transcipts loaded are in the .csv.gz file.
+Can try to set cutoff score to 20 initially.

-- generate a new folder here: "g4-012-054-FC2-L001_5WtNECt2qiMdhgeK/original_parquets" to put all the original parquet files in there
+- generate a new folder here: "g4-012-054-FC2-L001_5WtNECt2qiMdhgeK/original_parquets" to put all the original transcript_table.parquet files as well as transcript_table.csv.gz in there.